 To be honest, we experienced no major negatives during our travels.
 However, in a few cases we could have made better choices.

 We understood that our hotel in Mersing would be low-budget.
 However, we were so uncomfortable with the state of the bed and bathroom we decided not to undress or wash there.
 The flimsy lock on the door made it feel very insecure.
-The ground floor was also a drinking hole for the local men, so could be a little daunting for females travelling alone.
+The ground floor was also a drinking hole for the local non-Muslims, so could be a little daunting for females travelling alone.

 The pervading stench from the open sewers throughout Mersing made our stay pretty miserable.
 If ever we visit Tioman Island again, we’ll try to avoid staying overnight in Mersing.